The king energy vector

 independant, renewable & produced from clean marine energy

 For historical and economical reasons however, the main primary source, presently used up to now to manufacture hydrogen (at close to 95% of the total production), is issued from oil and gas imports.

 There is a recent, quick, and strong evolution towards electolysis of water which can be labelled « clean, from well to wheel », when generated from ocean power source, since H2 is only as clean as the energy used for obtaining it.

 Of course the current situation is not acceptable any more.
 A speedy conversion to electrolysis is envisionned and possible.
 Hydrocap goal is to participate to this transition by offering its Seacap platforms to house and directly feed hydrolysers from their on-site linear generators, that capture ocean energy and transform water into hydrogen, at the same pace as nature makes its power available for convertion.

-Not to say the benefit of the freedom gained over costly, exchange rates and geopolitically dependent and time imports, which will contribute to a better stability of supplies and prices of energy, a must for a safer economy.
+Not to say the benefit of the freedom gained over costly, exchange rates and geopolitically dependent imports, which will contribute to a better stability of supplies and prices of energy, a must for a safer economy.